PARRROLE DI SUONO | Online events and lectures Zoom/Facebook/YouTube

 The four training sessions, scheduled to start in February 2021, will be held by prominent names in the Italian scientific community, who will explain sound from the point of view of their discipline.
 The cycle will have an informative, educational angle but will not sacrifice complexity, providing accessible contents without losing scientific precision.
-All the events will be held and broadcast live on the Centre’s Facebook page as well as on its YouTube channel, which will also host the recordings for continuous use over time.
+All the events will be held and broadcast live on the Centre’s Facebook page.
+The videos will be available on Tempo Reale’s YouTube channel.

 26 January 2021

 Lunga vita alla sound art!
 (Long live sound art)